-A giant 10,000 m² street art museum featuring works by Banksy is set to open near Lyon!
+A huge 10,000 m² street art museum featuring works from around the world has opened near Lyon!

 The Editor

-In Saint-Chamond, the former industrial site of the Marine steelworks is getting ready to transform into a museum that’s set to shake up the traditional art scene.
-Le Mausa, Museum of Urban and Street Art, will officially open its doors on May 24, and let's just say it’s going to stand out!
-With its 10,000 m² of space, including 2,000 m² completely free for everyone to enjoy, this cultural giant is promising to be a unique gem in the French museum landscape.
+In Saint-Chamond, the old industrial site of the Marine steelworks has transformed into a museum that’s set to shake up the genre.
+Le Mausa, Museum of Urban Art and Street Art, officially opened its doors on May 24th, and let's just say it certainly stands out.
+With its 10,000 m² of space, including 2,000 m² completely free, this cultural giant is shaping up to be an oddity in the French museum landscape.
 The goal?
-To make art accessible to all, with no fuss or stuffiness.
+To make art accessible to everyone, without any fuss or mustiness.

 © Eddie Colla - Mausa Vauban

-It's Stanislas Belhomme, a passionate urban art entrepreneur, who is behind this exciting project, which has already been successfully tested in Neuf-Brisach and Bitche.
-Here, he's aiming big, really big: rotating exhibitions of international artists every six to eight months, fun activities, live performances, workshops for kids and adults, and a bar-restaurant with a terrace that's just waiting for sunny days and DJ sets to become the go-to after-work spot.
-Even Banksy will be involved, which says a lot!
+It’s Stanislas Belhomme, a passionate urban art entrepreneur, who is at the helm of this slightly crazy project, which has already been successfully tested in Neuf-Brisach and Bitche.
+Here, he envisioned something big, really big: rotating exhibitions of international artists every six to eight months, events, live performances, workshops for both kids and adults, and a bar-restaurant with a terrace just waiting for DJ sets to turn it into a stylish after-work spot.

 musee-arts-urbains-street-art-saint-chamond